 What do we need to bring on the first day?

 To answer all these questions, the Camper's Guides will be available on the website in June.
 An e-mail will be sent out to all registered campers, instructing them to visit Camper's Guides, where they will find all the pertinent information on the camp.

 No. Each camper must bring their own lunch and snacks.
 Please note that we do not have access to microwaves to heat lunches, nor do we have access to refrigerators to keep meals cool.
 Therefore, all food brought to camp must be kept cold with an ice pack, and must not require heating.
 If you wish, there is also a meal plan option that is now offered, more information regarding this will be send out by e-mail later in the spring.

 Is it possible to visit the camp facilities?

-No. Since the McGill Conservatory rents space from F.A.C.E.
-School and McGill's Schulich School of Music during the summer, we cannot organize any kind of visits to these facilities outside of the dates they are rented during the summer.
+No. Since the McGill Conservatory is using the Schulich School of Music rooms during the summer, we cannot organize any kind of visits to these facilities outside of the dates they are rented during the summer.

 What is the ratio of campers to counsellors?

 We follow the Quebec Camp Association ratio guidelines.